What is Basic HTML Tag?

 Block Level Element vs Inline Element

-The following are the attributes of Block level element and Inline element.
+The following are the attributes of the Block level element and Inline element.

 Block Level Element: Takes up the whole width of their parent container.